athos/genman/README.md

 ;; => [42 "foo"]
 ```

-As a rule of thumb, `with-gen-group` works well for test fixture, and `use-gen-group` suits for use in each (property-based) test case.
+As a rule of thumb, `with-gen-group` works well for test fixtures, and `use-gen-group` suits for use in each (property-based) test case.

 ## License